MickMarch/Canadian_Homelessness_Analysis/README.md

 ### Linear Regression
 Several Linear Regression notebooks were created targeting specific weather events;
-- Max Temp (maximum temperfature during a given day),
+- Max Temp (maximum temperature during a given day),
-- Percipitation (includes rain or snow),
+- Precipitation (includes rain or snow),
 - Pressure (average sea level pressure at the reading station), and
 - Snow on the Ground (snow accumulation).

 <b>Precipitation :</b><br>
-Although one might think initially that this would have a high effect on crime, it turned out the be the least of the 4 weather types.
+Although one might think initially that this would have a high effect on crime, it turned out the be the least impactful of the 4 weather features.
 Not surprisingly bicycle theft did have a significant decline as precipitation increased.
 However the overall slope was negligable.<br>
 ![Precipitation Scatter](Doc_Assets/MachineLearning/ml_reg_precipitation.PNG)

 <b>Air Pressure :</b><br>